Last Reviewed: 19.11.2025

 Employers will need to respond to a request for access within a specified timeframe and there may be a fast-track process in some circumstances.
 If no agreement is reached, the CAC will be able to order access arrangements.

-The Government also plans to consult in Spring 2026 on a new Code of Practice on this union right of access.
+The Government also plans to consult on a new Code of Practice on this union right of access.
 The Code will set out best practice and include practical guidance on how access should be dealt with by both trade unions and employers.

-The measures will take effect in October 2026.
+The measures are expected to take effect in October 2026.

 Required disclosure of union rights